 The Board has determined that three of the seven directors of the Company (or approximately 43% of the nominees), namely Mr. Adler, Mr. Ashton and Mr. Rudyk, have no material relationship with the Company, either directly or indirectly, which could, in the view of the Board, be reasonably expected to interfere with the exercise of such individual's independent judgment, and are "independent" within the meaning of such term under the applicable NASDAQ Rules and NI 58-101.
 As Altria is the parent company of Maple Acquireco (Canada) ULC, the beneficial owner of approximately 41% of the issued and outstanding Shares as of March 31, 2023 (calculated on a non-diluted basis), for the purposes of NI 58-101, the Company is considered to be "controlled" by Altria.
 As such, Messrs.
 Begley, Garnick, Khan, and Meier and Mmes.
-Newman and Seegar are not "independent" within the meaning of such term under NI 58-101 (but are considered to be "independent" within the meaning of such term under NI 58-101 (but are considered to be "independent" within the meaning of such term under the applicable NASDAQ Rules) as they are all employees of Altria.
+Newman and Seegar are not "independent" within the meaning of such term under the applicable NASDAQ Rules) as they are all employees of Altria.
 Messrs.
 Begley, Garnick, Khan, and Meier and Mmes.
-Newman and Seegar are considered to be "independent" within the meaning of such term under the applicable NASDAQ Rules, other than for Audit Committee purposes.
-Mr. Gorenstein is not "independent" within the meaning of such term under the applicable NASDAQ Rules, other than for Audit Committee purposes.
-Mr. Gorenstein is not "independent" within the meaning of such term under the applicable NASDAQ Rules, other than for Audit Committee purposes.
-Mr. Gorenstein is not "independent" within the meaning of such term under the applicable NASDAQ Rules, other than for Audit Committee purposes.
+Newman and Seegar are considered to be "independent" within the meaning of such term under applicable NASDAQ Rules, other than for Audit Committee purposes.
 Mr. Gorenstein is not "independent" within the meaning of such term under the applicable NASDAQ Rules and NI 58-101 as he is the Chairman of the Board, President and CEO.